hpi-swa-teaching/osvm-oopsie/README.md

 # OOPSIE: Object-Oriented PointerS Interaction Engine for the OpenSmalltalk-VM Simulator

-> Malicious tongues claim it stands for *Object-Oriented PointerS Inspection EnginE* or even *Object-Oriented Pointers inSpection engInE* instead.
+> Malicious tongues claim it stands for *Object-Oriented PointerS Inspection Engine* or even *Object-Oriented Pointers inSpection engInE* instead.

 OOPSIE is a proxy framework for the [OpenSmalltalk-VM](https://github.com/OpenSmalltalk/opensmalltalk-vm) [simulator](https://dl.acm.org/doi/10.1145/3281287.3281295), designed to facilitate the bootstrapping of [Scorch](https://github.com/clementbera/Scorch)/Sista and for interactive exploration and debugging of pointers from a simulated image.